SHSKGIT/Airflow_dbt_snowflake/README.md

 Airflow + dbt + Snowflake

 This project demonstrates how Airflow, dbt, warehouse (such Snowflake) works together to make a data pipeline.
-I don't have a Snowflake account at this point, so not able to configure connection profile in jerrywang_dbt_project/profiles.yml (any db connection properties is defined in here)
+I don't have a Snowflake (licensed) account at this point, so not able to configure connection profile in jerrywang_dbt_project/profiles.yml (any db connection properties is defined in here)

 docker-compose.yaml file is fetched from here:  https://airflow.apache.org/docs/apache-airflow/2.3.0/docker-compose.yaml and updated to fit this project.